Gradient Docs

 Install on bare metal / VMs

 This version can be used for any Ubuntu-based hosts running on bare metal, VMs in a public cloud other than AWS, or some other infrastructure.
 Terraform will be used to provision a Kubernetes cluster on the hosts and will require ssh access to all hosts in order to connect.
 Note that in this scenario auto-scaling is not available – all nodes will be running at all times.
-You must follow the pre-installation steps before continuing.
+You must follow the before continuing.

 Cluster Node Requirements